TotenDev/TDevShortener/README.md

 All Stable code will be on `master` branch, any other branch is designated to unstable codes.
 So if you are installing for production environment, use `master` branch for better experience.

-To run TDevShortener you MUST have mysql server connection and [database configured](TDevShortener/raw/master/application/db.sql).
+To run TDevShortener you MUST have mysql server connection and [database configured](https://github.com/TotenDev/TDevShortener/raw/master/application/db.sql).
 All credentials and preferences can be configured at `package.json` and are described [here](#configuration).

 ---

 After configured your environment you can run commands below to start TDevShortener:

+Initialize **GIT** submodules

+	$ git submodule init
+	$ git submodule update

 Download and install dependencies